This is an unprecedented time for many, to say the least. Here is an update on the current situation at Hope Healthcare Services.

 Second, we are staying available to our patients while still maintaining a level of prudence to safeguard our staff, patients, and the community.
 After consulting with Hope Healthcare’s medical advisory committee, doctors and state agencies, Hope Healthcare will remain open in order to serve those without insurance and prevent (or reduce) unnecessary visits to the ER/urgent clinics.
 By doing our part, it will decrease the burden on other parts of our medical system.

-With that in mind, Hope will be open Monday through Thursday from 9am-3pm.
+With that in mind, Hope will be open Monday through Thursday from 9am-3pm until December 1st, 2020.
+Then, our hours will shift to Mondays & Thursdays from 9am – 5pm and Tuesdays & Wednesdays 11am – 5pm.
 Our doors will remain locked during business hours to prevent people walking in and out of our clinic without being screened per CDC guidelines.
 Medical clinics will still be available Monday, Tuesday and Thursday, but in an altered fashion, including tele-health visits.
 Some volunteer providers are also seeing patients as needed and availability allows.
 Please know that we will continue to fulfill our patients’ needs in a medically responsible manner.

 Before you visit the clinic, please call 317-272-0708.
 Leave a message and we will call back.
 Please understand we are operating with limited staff.
 There may be ways to meet your need without a clinic visit.